h-r-k-i/h-r-k-i/README.md

 h-r-k-i/h-r-k-i is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+yo

+i dont know what the FUCK i am doing.